Table of Contents

 Different Finishes of Bronzer

-The bronzer comes in several finishes, and you are free to pick from them depending on the kind of radiance you are looking for.
+The bronzer comes in several finishes, and you can pick from them depending on the radiance you are looking for.
 Given below are the options:

-- Matte: A bronzer with a matte finish does not contain any shine or shimmer.
-It simply adds depth and definition to the face while warming it up with a flat shade.
+- Matte: A bronzer with a matte finish contains no shine or shimmer.
+It adds depth and definition to the face while warming it up with a flat shade.
 In short, a matte bronzer gives the skin an ultra-fine yet defined sun-kissed glow.
-It works great with all skin types and can also be used for contouring.
+It works great with all skin types and can be used for contouring.

 - Shimmer: When applied correctly, a shimmer bronzer illuminates the skin beautifully by reflecting light.
 It helps you achieve a summer-like glow rather than contouring your face.
-However, the shimmer is not a good option for oily or blemished skin as it highlights the flaws and brings more attention to them.
+However, the shimmer is not a good option for oily or blemished skin as it highlights the flaws and brings more attention.

-- Sheer: As the name says, a sheer bronzer gives a sheer – ‘barely there’ kind of a finish.
+- Sheer: As the name says, a light bronzer gives a vertical – ‘barely there’ finish.
 It packs minimal color and adds only a natural glow to the face sans definition.
-Sheer bronzers go perfectly along with too light or too dark skin tones.
+Sheer bronzers go perfectly along with too-light or too-dark skin tones.

 DIY – Natural Homemade Bronzer Recipes